SEO Beyond Google: How to get 35% more organic traffic from Bing & Yahoo

 5. Repeat the process for Bing Related Searches.

 6. When you're done with the research, you can pick the keywords you'll be targeting and add them to the Target Keywords module.
 Feel free to also include other keywords you're targeting, or the ones you already rank for in Google.
-Under Target Keywords > Rank Tracking, check your Bing rankings for the keywords you've just added.
+Under Target Keywords > Rank Tracking, check your Bing rankings for the keywords you've just added (don't worry, a little later we'll be checking Bing and Yahoo rankings simultaneously).
 These initial ranks will be your starting point; once you start making changes to your site, you'll be able to clearly see how much impact each of them has.

 3. On-page SEO